Kramer Covered Bridge No. 113

-The Kramer Covered Bridge No. 113 is an historic, American, wooden covered bridge that is located in Greenwood Township in Columbia County, Pennsylvania.
+The Kramer Covered Bridge No. 113 is an historic, wooden covered bridge in Greenwood Township in Columbia County, Pennsylvania, United States.
 It crosses Mud Run.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 Built in 1881, this historic structure is a 50 ft, Queen Post Truss bridge with a metal roof constructed in 1881.
 It is one of twenty-eight historic covered bridges that are located in Columbia and Montour Counties.

-The Kramer Covered Bridge No. 113 was listed on the National Register of Historic Places in 1979.

 This bridge was rebuilt in 2007.